zohaibzsm/Data-Science-and-Machine-Learning/Sales_Analysis/README.md

 Database: `MySQL Workbench`
 Programming Language: `SQL`
 Visualization Tool: `Power BI`
+## Goal:
+The project is to help a computer hardware business AtliQ Technologies which is facing issues in dynamically changing market.
+This project yields a Power BI dashboard where the sales of the firm could be tracked, highlight the revenue trend, the potential markets, and the markets are getting out of the business.
+Finally, Sales director may take a look at the dashboard and make the decision that are gonnna helpful in the long run for the company.

 <br />

+## Analysis:

 > ## Using MySQL Workbench
 >> ### Distinct Products Sold In Mumbai